 Medical Help in Cleveland

-There are two major medical facilities in Cleveland that provide various forms of cancer treatment for victims of asbestos exposure related diseases, including malignant mesothelioma: the Cleveland Clinic and the Case Comprehensive Cancer Center.
+There are two major medical facilities in Cleveland that provide cancer treatment for victims of asbestos-related diseases: the Cleveland Clinic and the Case Comprehensive Cancer Center.

 2010 East 90th Street